Databricks

 Overview

-The Databricks output supports two write modes:
+The Databricks output supports three write modes:

 - Copy Into -- Stages compressed JSONL files to a Unity Catalog Volume and uses